 Projects funded through the Post-Secondary Institutions Strategic Investment Fund, or SIF, were expected to be completed by April 30 of this year, however the Ministry of Innovation, Science and Economic Development has conditionally extended the deadline to Nov.
 30.

 With many of the projects finished – or near finished – University Affairs decided to take a look at where SIF funding has gone.
 The icons on the map below represent each postsecondary institution that received SIF funding.
 Click on an icon to learn more about that institution’s SIF-funded projects.
+(See the editor’s note at the top of the page for an explanation as to why we’ve deleted the map.)

 SIF by the numbers